 Tricks for drinking less without even noticing

-Consider buying wine glasses that look more like what your grandmother would sip out of and less like what Olivia Pope guzzles from. found even if you measure out a five-ounce pour, the bigger the glass, the more likely you are to have a second.
+Consider buying wine glasses that look more like what your grandmother would sip out of and less like what Olivia Pope guzzles from.

 Another thing that can help you cut back: Stretch that seemingly tiny amount of alcohol further.

 “One strategy to drink less and enjoy your one glass more is to make your drink last longer by turning it into a cocktail,” says Autumn Bates, a certified clinical nutritionist and recipe developer based in Los Angeles.
 That way, you’ll have a full glass to savor and feel less deprived and in need of another.